DHTMLX/docs-suite/docs/optimus_guides/index.md

 The Component class also provides access to the events of the app via the **fire()**, **on()** methods.
 See more details below.

-The following example shows that it is possible to use the class inherited from the Component class by calling it in the class inherited from the App class via the **use(component, params)** method.
+The following example shows that it is possible to use the class inherited from the Component class by calling it in the class inherited from the App class via the [use()](optimus_guides/index.md#api) method.

 ~~~js
 import { App } from "dhx-optimus";